microsoft/ai-developer/challenges/Challenge-05.md

     :bulb: Note that the vector field to search is named ```contentVector``` but the sample code from the documentation uses ```vector```, **you will need to update the code to use the correct field name.**

+    :bulb: Also remember that our index name is different than the sample code.
+Update the searchClient like this code.

+    ```CSharp
+    SearchClient searchClient = _indexClient.GetSearchClient("employeehandbook");
+    ```

+1. Update the KernelFunction attribute to better help Semantic Kernel know when to call your function.

 1. Add the plugin to Semantic Kernel using the ```AddPlugins``` method.

     Below is the workflow handled by Semantic Kernel and your plugin: